Fact Sheet 1:

 Consider Restricting Access to Your Credit Report

 - You have the right to freeze access to your credit reports.
 This is an effective way to reduce your risk of identity theft.
-A security freeze locks your credit file, preventing others from getting new credit in your name.
+A security freeze locks your credit file, preventing others from getting new credit using your name or identity.

 - Learn more by reading PRC Fact Sheet 33.